 If we want elements with css float left but with no wrap text around, we need to clear the related elements.
 An element styled with “clear:left” will be laid below any left-floating element earlier in the document, so all other elements after the element will also be laid below the floating element. “clear:right” and “clear:both” have similar semantic.

 Another related topic about element layout is the css position property.
 An element with “position:fixed” and top,right css attributes will be pulled out of the layout stream and positioned relative to the browser’s window.
 It can also have margin attributes which further adjust its position.
 An element with “position:fixed” but without position attributes will also be pulled out of the layout stream but the current line is recorded(the current line is after all previous elements are positioned and formed by following elements including floating elements), later the element will be put at that line(thus can possibly cover other elements).
 Many people are also confused about the css position: absolute vs fixed.
 They are almost the same except absolute position is relative to the parent element while fixed position is relative to the browser’s window.
+There is another kind of position: relative.
+The relative position is relative to the normal position of the element in question in the flow.
+So relative, absolute, fix are relative to normal position, the position of the parent element, and the viewport, respectively.

 Two elements side by side cannot share margin.
 So an element with 10% margin-right and an element with 10% margin-left will have a total margin of 20%.